|

 UNITED REPUBLIC OF TANZANIA

-The Commonwealth of Nations, The Non-Aligned Movement, The United Nations, The World Trade Organisation
+Nations, Non-Aligned Movement, United Nations, World Trade Organisation

 Mozambique, Rwanda, Uganda, Zambia